 While PayPal does offer checkout solutions on your own site, this varies based on payments you’re accepting and which type of PayPal account you have.
 Therefore, Stripe has a slight competitive edge here as the Stripe checkout has been seamless and easy since day one.

 OK, there’s one last gauntlet for these two payment gateways to cross, and for a WordPress user, it’s the most important one.

 WordPress users love a good plugin, and here at Kinsta, we’re no exception to this rule.
 First and foremost, let’s talk WooCommerce.
 No matter what payment gateway you go with, you’re covered.

 Easy Digital Downloads also has all the popular payment gateway extensions.

 But what about other software types?
 While your ecommerce software should be your primary concern, CRM software is just as important for a well-oiled business.
-After all, CRM software can increase revenue streams by 74% and cut down on lead costs by 23%.
+After all, CRM software can increase conversion rates by 300% and improve productivity by 50%.

 So working with CRM?
 Definitely going to add weight to a payment gateway.
 One where, unfortunately, PayPal is found wanting.

 Given their much wider variety of partners — both for WordPress, CRMs, and beyond — we’re led once more to an almost-familiar conclusion for this comparison.